Written by DiveThru Team

 Spend time with your pet by cuddling them or taking them on a walk.
 Touch something comforting like your fave cozy blanket.
 Brew some tea or your drink of choice.
 Do whatever makes you feel calm and safe!

 There you have it, friends.
 Whenever you’re feeling stressed AF and need a little guidance, don’t worry.
 We’ve got your back!
 Try out these tips and you’ll feel ready to take on the world again in no time.
-And if you’re looking for even more tips, here’s a whole guide to stress management!
+And if you’re looking for even more tips, here’s a whole guide to stress management and even 8 things to say to someone when they’re stressed!
 But if you’re dealing with chronic stress, please seek help from a professional so that you can look after your wellbeing.